OFFICIAL BACKYARD BASH RULES

 4.3 - Losing teams will get (0) competition points.

-4.4 - If (2) teams are on equal competition points at the end of round robin play, the team which won the fixture between those teams progresses.
+4.4 - If (2) teams are on equal competition points at the end of round robin play, the team with the better ‘net run-rate’ will progress.
+If still tied, the team who won the fixture between those teams progresses.

 4.6 - A 'BOWL OFF' is where each team gets (3) deliveries to hit the wickets.
 The team that hits the wickets the most after (3) deliveries wins.
 If the teams are still equal after (3) deliveries, sudden death applies.
-The same player must be used for all deliveries.
+Only one player from each team can bowl.
 The bails must be removed in order to get the point.

 4.7 - A 'BOWL OFF' also applies in knockout games where two teams finish on equal runs.